 For instance, you will end up paying less if you hopped on the first flight on the daily schedule as opposed to boarding around late morning hours when everyone is trying to fly.

-To be more efficient, you must realize the best days to search and book the flight.
+To be more efficient, you must realize the cheapest days to book flights to begin your search, and book the flight.

 However, you need to look out for service providers with great reviews from previous customers to avoid paying for something that will make life unbearable.

-Traveling Comfortably On Budget Hack #4 ~ Vacation rentals can be quite comfy
+4) Traveling comfortably on budget tip ~ Vacation rentals can be quite comfy

-Traveling Budget Hack #5 ~ Choose the right destination
+5) Traveling budget tip ~ Choose the right destination

 If you want a rich experience that will stick to your memory for long, go to a destination where you are getting the most for your bucks.